DanielRBowen/UE-VRHands-Template/README.md

 # UE4-VRHands-Template

+UE4 4.25, C++ template, Oculus supported unless modified, can support other headsets if OpenXR plugin works and is enabled.

 A newer more complete starter version without the objects is <a href="https://github.com/DanielRBowen/UE4-VR-XPlatform-Menu" target="_blank">here</a>.

 This is a Unreal Engine 4 template for VR Headsets with motion controllers.
 It features dynamic hands, touch screens, grabbable objects, and locomotion.

-The template supports UE4 version 4.21
+The template supports UE4 version 4.25. because the [motion controller keys were depreciated](https://docs.unrealengine.com/en-US/Platforms/VR/DevelopVR/MotionControllerKeyDeprecation/index.html) for OpenXR support, I had to convert this into a C++ template in order to access the Oculus Motion controller EKey structs so that the hands can be switched.
+This only supports Oculus unless you modify it yourself or the OpenXR plugin starts working and emulates the mapping to other headsets.

-If you are using the UE4 launcher, put the template into UE4 by putting the TP_VRHands_BP folder into:
+If you are using the UE4 launcher, put the template into UE4 by putting the FP_VRHandsP folder into:
-C:\Program Files\Epic Games\UE_4.21\Templates
+C:\Program Files\Epic Games\UE_4.25\Templates

 <a href="https://docs.unrealengine.com/en-US/Engine/Basics/Projects/CreatingTemplates" target="_blank">See Creating Templates for help setting up.</a>